Everyone Dies in Utah: Exodus

 In late 2014 the band independently released their single Exodus.
 It was well-received by fans in comparison to their previous album release.

 Self titled album and new record deal with inVogue Records (2015 - present)

 In 2015, it was announced via the band's Facebook that they were entering the studio to record a new album.
+Following the release of "A Decade Under The Influence", the band toured extensively throughout North America.
+In April 2015, they embarked on the As The Seasons Change Tour with direct support from One Year Later and Dreamer/Deceiver, with Her Majesty The King joining for select Canadian dates.
 On December 7, 2015, Everyone Dies in Utah announced on their Facebook that they have signed a record deal with inVogue Records.
 On Jan.
 1st, 2016, the band released the first single, "Chronophobia", off of their new upcoming album.
 The album was released on October 7, 2016.
 On April 2, 2020, the band released a heavy version of Joe Exotic's 2015 country song "Here Kitty Kitty", which gained newfound popularity due to the success of the Netflix series Tiger King and interest in the cold case of Carole Baskin's ex-husband's possible murder which is addressed in the lyrics.